mental health recovery

-and how to promote recovery and wellness for people experiencing mental illness.
+and how to promote wellness for people experiencing mental illness.

-CHESS have been working in the Mid North Coast and Clarence Valley communities for over 20 years, mentoring and supporting people living with mental ill health and disability.
-We put the call out to our staff to share with us the best piece of advice they would give to someone recovering from mental ill health.
-Here are 5 tips from the experts:
+CHESS Connect have been working in the Mid North Coast and Clarence Valley communities for over 20 years, mentoring and supporting people living with mental ill health and disability.
+We put the call out to our staff, past and present, to share with us the best piece of advice they would give to someone recovering from mental ill health.
+Here are 5 tips from recovery specialists:

 Get Back to Basics

 “My tip for people living with mental ill health who are on their recovery journey, is the call to get back to basics.
 ‘Back to Basics’ is a concept I find very relevant to people as it supports the holistic idea of ‘Healthy Body, Healthy Mind.’
 Clearing away the clutter and focusing on fundamentals really helps to maintain resiliency and self-agency.

 Making sure you’re eating, sleeping, exercising, managing your finances and socialising all contribute to your baseline health.
 Parallel to this is making sure you visit your GP on a regular basis and access clinical supports, like a psychologist when you need it.

 Despite whatever is happening, always retain your own power to make changes and be the director of your own life.”